myokit/myokit/examples/README.md

 *What follows below is very much a work in progress!*

-*For the time being, more examples can be found on http://myokit.org/examples/ *
+*More examples can be found on:* http://myokit.org/examples/

 # Using Myokit